Rigidification of connective comodules

 \section{Abstract}

-We show that we can rigidify homotopy coherent comodules in connective modules over the Eilenberg-Mac Lane spectrum of a field, or more generally of a finite product of fields $\k$.
+Let $\k$ be a commutative ring with global dimension zero.
+We show that we can rigidify homotopy coherent comodules in connective modules over the Eilenberg-Mac Lane spectrum of $\k$.
 That is, the $\infty$-category of homotopy coherent comodules is represented by a model category of strict comodules in non-negative chain complexes over $\k$.
 These comodules are over a coalgebra that is strictly coassociative and simply connected.
 The rigidification result allows us to derive the notion of cotensor product of comodules and endows the $\infty$-category of comodules with a symmetric monoidal structure via the two-sided cobar resolution.